exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial.md

 ## Setting up OSX App

 The process for setting up an OSX application is the same as for the iOS version.
-Make sure to choose `OSX Application` on the left pane in the new project wizard and `Command Line Tool` in the right pane.
+Make sure to choose `OSX Application` on the left pane in the new project wizard and `Command Line Tool` in the right pane. **NOTE: `Command Line Tool, not Cocoa Application**.

 ![Missing Image!](/img/ios-cards-tutorial/app/1-setup/8.PNG)